Immigration and Naturalization Service, Justice.

 (3) Factors for consideration.
 The district director's review will include but is not limited to consideration of the factors described in paragraph (f) of this section.
 Before making any decision to release a detainee, the district director must be able to reach the conclusions set forth in paragraph (e) of this section.

 (4) District director's decision.
-The district director will notify the alien in writing that he or she is to be released from custody, or that he or she will be continued in detention pending repatriation or further review of his or her custody status.
+The district director will notify the alien in writing that he or she is to be released from custody, or that he or she will be Start Printed Page 40546continued in detention pending repatriation or further review of his or her custody status.

 (5) District office staff.
 The district director may delegate the authority to conduct the custody review, develop recommendations, or render the custody or release decision to those persons directly responsible for detention within his or her district.
 This includes the deputy district director, the assistant director for detention and deportation, the officer-in-charge of a detention center, persons acting in such capacities, or such other persons as the district director may designate from the professional staff of the Service.